near-examples/workshop--exploring-assemblyscript-contracts/README.md

 This workshop focuses on AssemblyScript as one of two currently supported languages for contract development.

-*We will not be deploying any of these contracts to the network since our focus is on learning AssemblyScript and almost all of the code presented in this workshop is also running on [live examples here](https://examples.nearprotocol.com) where you will also find the front end code that relies on these contracts.*
+*We will not be deploying any of these contracts to the network since our focus is on learning AssemblyScript and almost all of the code presented in this workshop is also running on [live examples](https://examples.nearprotocol.com) where you will also find the frontend code that relies on these contracts.*

 ## Environment Setup